Socks5Balancer/Socks5Balancer/README.md

 if you use it to download something and dont care about latency and IP, like BT, use `random` or `loop`

 ---

+## monitor it running state

+a simple state monitor server can config by `stateServerHost` and `stateServerPort`

+it's a plain text server, use TCP connect to it, then it will output a text string include it's running info.

+you can use a Web Browser to check it.

+---